Browse course

 Definitions

 Note: A definition needs to fully explain the meaning of a concept.
 This is typically done by saying under which precise conditions the concept applies.
-That is, the answer should have the form like “A valid inference is an inference such that…” or “An inference is valid just in case …”.
+That is, the answer should have the form like “A inference is … and consists of…” or “An AI system is symbolic just in case …”.

 a.)
 Inference